 Is there a way of eliminating human smuggling?
 We set up a model to simultaneously determine the provision of human smuggling services and the demand from would-be migrants.
-A visa-selling policy may be successful at eliminating human smugglers by eroding their profits but it necessarily increases immigration.
-In contrast, re-enforced repression decreases migration but uses the help of cartelized smugglers.
-To overcome this trade-off we study how legalisation and repression can be combined to eliminate human smuggling while controlling migration flows.
-This policy mix also has the advantage that the funds raised by visa sales can be used to finance additional investments in border and internal controls (employer sanctions and deportations).
-Simulations of the policy implications highlight the complementarities between repression and legalisation and call into question the current policies.
+A visa-selling policy may be successful at eliminating smugglers by eroding their profits but it also increases immigration.
+In contrast, repression decreases migration but fuels cartelized smugglers.
+To overcome this trade-off we show that legalisation through selling visas in combination with repression can be used to eliminate human smuggling while controlling migration flows.
+Simulations of the policy highlight the complementarities between repression and selling visas and call into question current policies.